Bungmint/math-cs-blog/_pages/about.md

 permalink: /about
 ---

 Hello!
 Welcome to my blog.
-I am a first-year computer science major, double majoring with mathematics, at University of California, Berkeley.
+I am Youngmin Park, a first-year computer science major, double majoring with mathematics, at University of California, Berkeley.
 I usually go by the username Bungmint on many websites.
 This blog is a project of mine to jot down notes about anything mathematics/CS related (mainly about competitive programming);
 Here are some of my profiles on comeptitive programming websites: